JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Experimental Evaluation

 \subsection{Implementation and experimental setup}

 \iflong{We implemented our refutational normalization algorithm for JSON Schema Draft-06 in Scala~3.3.
 Our experiments were run on a server with 2$\times$24-core Intel Xeon Gold 6248R 3.0GHz, 384GB RAM, operating under Debian 12 and OpenJDK 21.
-We assigned 32GB of heap space and a stack size of 128MB to the JVM.
+We assigned 32GB of heap space to the JVM.
 The dispatcher scripts are implemented in Bash and Python 3.14.
 Each schema is processed by a single thread, and all reported times are measured for a single run.
-We enforce a 10-minute timeout per schema.
-The experimental setup for existing tools is based on the reproduction package provided by Attouche et al.~\cite{repro_package} and ran on the same machine, using the same timeout and JVM memory configuration. } \ifshort{The detailed experimental setup is described in the full paper.
-Our prototype was implemented in Scala~3.3, our experiments were run on a server with 2$\times$24-core Intel Xeon Gold 6248R 3.0GHz, 384GB RAM.
-We assigned 32GB of heap space and a stack size of 128MB to the JVM.
-Each inclusion test is processed by a single thread; we enforce a 10-minute timeout per test/each pair of schemas. }
+We enforce a 10-minutes timeout per schema.
+The experimental setup for existing tools is based on the reproduction package provided by Attouche et al.~\cite{repro_package}.
+The existing tools run on the same machine, using the same timeout and JVM memory configuration. } \ifshort{ Our prototype is implemented in Scala~3.3.
+Experiments ran on a server with 2$\times$24-core Intel Xeon Gold 6248R 3.0GHz and 384GB RAM, with 32GB of heap space assigned to the JVM.
+Each inclusion test runs in a single thread, with a 10-minute timeout per test.
+The detailed experimental setup is described in the full \mrevone{paper \cite{full}}{1.10}. }